Generalized Least Squares Kernelized Tensor Factorization: Experiments

 \subsubsection{Results}

-Table~\ref{tab:video-comTable} summarizes the reconstruction performance (PSNR/SSIM) on the three video datasets.
-Figure~\ref{fig:video-completion} presents visual results for the 40th and 220th frames under 80\%, 90\%, and 95\% missing data.
-Among the baselines, SPC outperforms most methods except GLSlocal (especially on the \textit{Foreman} and \textit{Carphone} datasets), where the temporal continuity helps GLSlocal reconstruct data reasonably even under extreme conditions (e.g., 95\% RM).
-However, GLSKF consistently delivers superior performance across all scenarios, demonstrating the effectiveness of combining global and local components to capture both overall patterns and fine details.
+Table~\ref{tab:video-comTable} summarizes PSNR/SSIM on the three video datasets under different sampling rates.
+Figure~\ref{fig:video-completion} presents visual reconstructions for the 40th and 220th frames of the three datasets at 80\%, 90\%, and 95\% missingness, respectively.
+Among the competing methods, SPC outperforms most baselines, while GLSlocal remains comparable particularly on \textit{Foreman} and \textit{Carphone}, mainly by exploiting the temporal/frame continuity through the local covariance structure.
+The neural network baseline underperforms in this setting due to the limited amount of observed data available for training.
+Across all datasets and sampling rates, GLSKF achieves superior performance with a small CP rank ($R=10$), indicating that jointly modeling a low-rank global component with a locally correlated residual improves both overall structure recovery and fine-detail reconstruction.